MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-766-Direct-Loan-Servicing-Special/subpart-C-Loan-Servicing-Programs/section-766.106.md

 ##### § 766.106 Agency notification of decision regarding a complete application. #####

 The Agency will send the borrower notification of the Agency's decision within 60 calendar days after receiving a complete application for loan servicing.
+Except that when a real estate appraisal is involved, the Agency will send the borrower notification of the Agency's decision within 90 calendar days after receiving a complete application.

 (a) *Notification to financially distressed or current borrowers.* (1) If the borrower can develop a feasible plan and is eligible for primary loan servicing, the Agency will offer to service the account.